0xC0000054/sc4-graphics-options/README.md

 `EnableIntroVideo` controls whether the game's intro video will be played on startup, defaults to true.
 Setting this to false is equivalent to the -Intro:off command line argument.

+`PauseGameOnFocusLoss` controls whether the game will be paused when it looses focus, defaults to false.
+Setting this to true is equivalent to the -gp command line argument.

  `Driver` the driver that SC4 uses for rendering, the supported values are listed in the following table: